koumoul-dev/vuetify-jsonschema-form/docker/README.md

 # Build the server
 - `cd docker`
 - `./build.sh`
-- Troubleshooting:
-  - If you run into the problem of not running tests, simply remove `&& npm test` from item `scripts.prepublish` in `package.json`.
+- The tests sometimes do not work.
+Then simply remove `&& npm test` from item `scripts.prepublish` in `package.json`.
 Then retry building.

 # Start the server
 - `cd docker`